uptick/actions-shame/README.md

-# Shame Action
+# Github Slack Shaming Action

-This action can be used to notify a slack channel on a failed test.
+This github action notifies a slack channel on test failures (and subsequent fixes).
+The action will include relevant information as well as slack notifying the user responsible for the failed test.

-This action can also be used to notify a slack channel when a **CI JOB** passes.
+The command is split into 2 commands.
+A shame and a praise.
 On a `praise` command, the action will search your git history for the last completed JOB matching the current job.
 If the last job was a failure, this action will praise the author for fixing it.

-This Action is able to search users in your slack organisation and match the user with the most similar name and email to the git commit author.
+The github action is able to locate the slack user by searching your slack organisations api for users with the most similar name and email as the latest git commit.

 ![Example screenshot of slack message](screenshot.png)